cbracher69/PD-Learn/PD-Learn Presentation/README.md

 This folder contains a few presentations regarding work on the PPMI study done for Bayes Impact and the Michael J. Fox Foundation.

+### MJFF Presentation (October 2014)

+This is a comprehensive update, aimed at MJFF stakeholders (research directors, principal investigators).
+It contains an improved version of the classifier for Parkinson's Disease/SWEDD based on olfactory ability, fine motor difficulties, and autonomous function disorder (adaptability), as well as new analyses on biomarkers in PPMI, and genetic differences between PD and SWEDD patients.
+Some of the work makes use of Ayasdi's [topological data analysis](http://www.ayasdi.com) tools.

 ### Project PPMI Report

 A fairly extensive report on work with PPMI data, composed together with Mijail Gomez (Zipfian Academy & Bayes Impact data science fellow).
 It details some machine learning insights into the significance of different features of the PPMI study, illustrates a combination of easily accessible tests (olfactory ability, REM sleep behavior, self-reported motor difficulties) that is highly predictive for "classical" Parkinson's Disease and successfully distinguishes a variant ('SWEDD') that is misclassified by the current standard of testing, DaTSCAN (a brain imaging technique).